 ◘ Fig. C-2 Horizontal-spatial scales in biology, geography and meteorology.
 Note the logarithmic scale (modified after Schönwiese 1994).

-Fig. C-3 Atmospheric and climatological phenomena in the longitude-time diagram.
+Fig. C-3 Atmospheric and climatological phenomena in the space-time diagram.
 Note the logarithmic axes (modified after Schönwiese 1994).

-Thereby either a diffuse interpenetration of the two types or a mosaic-like arrangement comes about.
+Thereby either a diffuse interpenetration of the two types or a mosaic-like arrangement comes out.
 First, one type is more strongly represented, then the two balance each other out, until the second becomes more and more predominant and the first disappears completely, with which the new zonobiome begins.

-The zonoecotones are named according to the zonobiomes that connect them, i.e. we distinguish the zonoecotones: ZO I/II, ZO II/III, ZO III/IV, ZO IV/V, etc.
+The zonoecotones are named according to the zonobiomes that connect them, i.e. we distinguish the zonoecotones: ZE I/II, ZE II/III, ZE III/IV, ZE IV/V, etc.

-Triangular zonoecotones can also occur when three zonobiomes meet (e.g. Pannonian Plain: ZÖ VI/VII/IV).
+Triangular zonoecotones can also occur when three zonobiomes meet (e.g. Pannonian Plain: ZE VI/VII/IV).
 We treat the most important zonoecotones in short sections of their own at the end of the corresponding zonobiomes.

 The geographic distribution of the individual zonobiomes and zonoecotones can be seen from the schematic map of the world (► Fig. A-9) or from the maps for the individual continents ► Fig. C-22 to ► Fig. C-26.